markwest1972/johnny_five_intro/exercises/03_led_and_button.md

 ## Summary ##

 In this exercise you will use Johnny-Five to dim and brighten the LED (output) by using a Button (input).
-In addition you will learn about how you can use the Johnny-Five REPL.
+You'll also learn about how you can use the Johnny-Five REPL for testing.

 ## Requirements ##